Next.js migration for M&A valuation

 Key Takeaway

-Modern tech stacks signal lower risk and higher potential to discerning M&A buyers.
+Modern tech stacks signal lower risk, higher potential for innovation, and superior scalability to discerning M&A buyers, commanding a premium.

 3